AI Agent Integration

 });

-const researchReceipt = await researchAgent.submitOperation(researchRecord);
+const { receipt: researchReceipt } = await researchAgent.submitOperation(researchRecord);

 // Agent 2: Review agent evaluates the research